macarooni-man/auto-mcs/amscript-docs.md

 **Attributes**:
-> Note: All attributes are read-only, and thus will not change playerdata when modified
+> Note: Most attributes are read-only, and thus will not change playerdata when modified.

 > Note: Versions prior to 1.13 load NBT from playerdata.dat, which is only updated every couple of minutes or so.
 Any version between 1.8-1.13 will execute `save-all` to force updated data.
 1.13 and later retrieves *all* of the most recent NBT data.